nathanmarianovsky/Trak/README.md

 	* Currently the search bar searches only by name.
 It would be nice to have a search bar that can perform a search based on other details associated to a record.
 	* Implement a search bar that searches through online libraries for existing records and auto populates the record details.
 Most likely each category will have their own libraries to search through.
 * Design a notification system that can update the user on any record that has an upcoming release date.
-* Implement DragulaJS for content dragging to improve the user experience.
-* Design an interface to export/import records.
 * Create application splash screen.
 * Enable the application to auto-update.
 * Create logs to keep track of application activities.